UC Health, through the UC Cancer Institute, operates several community outreach programs to help educate patients about their risk for cancer.

 The mobile screening program provides free prostate-specific antigen (PSA) blood tests to men living in traditionally low-income, urban neighborhoods who may not have access to regular health care.

 PSA is a substance released into the bloodstream from the male prostate gland.
 While low levels of the substance may be found in healthy men, elevated levels often indicate prostate cancer.
 When detected in an early stage, prostate cancer is one of the most curable types of cancer.

 Each screening participant receives a PSA test and physical examination.
 Letters explaining test results and any recommended follow-up actions are sent to each patient’s home and family physician.
-Screenings occur on Saturdays from noon to 3 p.m.
-The first and third Saturdays of the month are typically at Kroger, 1 W. Corry St..
-The second and fourth Saturdays of the month are typically at Jordan's Crossing (Allen Temple Senior Center), 7030 Reading Rd.
-Schedules vary, however, based on staffing availability.
-For more information, call 513-584-8216.
+Schedules vary based on staffing availability.
+For more information on scheduling the van for free or to find out where it will be, call 513-584-8216.

 Mobile Diagnostics Mammography Van

 University of Cincinnati Cancer Institute radiologists are making access to the most innovative imaging techniques even easier with the Mobile Diagnostics Van and the tomosynthesis technology.
 Tomosynthesis, otherwise known as 3D mammography, allows experts to image breast tissue in one millimeter slices, providing greater visibility and allowing physicians to see tissue details throughout the entire breast that may not been seen with standard, 2D mammography.
 This increases accuracy and decreases the need to call patients back for extra imaging.